 When you first begin to research assisted living for your parent or loved one, the terms might be confusing or unfamiliar.
 Some of the most common terms you might run across in your search are listed below.
-These describe not only assisted living but other options on the spectrum of care.
+These describe not only assisted living but other levels of care.

 Independent living homes are often part of a continuing care retirement community (CCRC).
 These locations are for residents who are still fully independent but are looking for a chance to downsize, as well as be part of a care system as they begin to age.
 The newest CCRCs are modern, stylish ranch homes and condos, much like any other neighborhood.

 Assisted living provides personal care and support services, such as meals and transportation.
 Residents retain independence over most tasks but can get more help as they age or as their situations change.

 These facilities provide medical care by professionals, like doctors, nurses and physical therapists.
 Residents may also go to a skilled nursing center for rehabilitation or other types of therapy.

 Memory care is a setting specifically designed for residents with Alzheimer’s or other types of dementia.
 These services are often housed within a larger skilled nursing center.
 Special protections help residents stay safe.

 How do I Pay for Assisted Living?

 You’ve probably heard all sorts of numbers thrown around when it comes to how much you need to pay for assisted living.
 The truth is, there’s no replacement for sitting down and running the numbers for your loved one’s specific situation, including age, income, assets, the kind of lifestyle they need, and other factors.
 You can use the Genworth Financial calculator to check the average monthly cost for assisted living in your area.